Bachelor of Science in Mechanical Engineering

 For admission information please click on the following link: http://info.sjsu.edu/home/admission.html

 Interested in changing your major into mechanical engineering from a different major?
-Check out the College of Engineering's change of major policy.
+Check out the the procedures here.

-The Bachelor of Science in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org
+The Bachelor of Science in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET (Accrediatation Board for Engineering and Technology), http://www.abet.org

 BSME Program Education Objectives

-2. Communicate effectively and perform professionally in both individual and multi-disciplinary team-based project environments;
+- Communicated effectively and performed professionally in both individual and multi-disciplinary team-based project environment;

-3. Be engaged in and continue to engage in lifelong self-directed learning to maintain and enhance their professional skills;
+- Engaged in and continue to engage in lifelong self-directed learning, including gathering and evaluating information independently, to maintain and enhance their professional skills;

-4. Determine and respond to ethical implications on issues such as public safety and intellectual property protection, and also reflect on global and social impacts of engineering solutions to contemporary problems;
+- Determined and responded to ethical implications on issues such as public safety and intellectual property protection, and also weighed global and societal impacts of engineering solutions to contemporary problems.

 By the time they graduate, our students are expected to have acquired the following: